Heat Pump Rebates for Your Home

 Pre-Existing Heating Fuel Maximum Switch-Over Temperature Propane ≤15°F Oil ≤30°F

-- A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial home heat pump rebate.
-Integrated controls are required, and installers must design the system to be able to meet the home's heating needs at the defined maximum switch-over temperature above, so that the new heat pump system is heating-ready.
+- A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial-home heat pump rebate.
+Integrated controls are required for air-source or air-to-water heat pumps, and installers must design the system to be able to meet the home's heating needs at the defined maximum switch-over temperature above, so that the new heat pump system is heating-ready.

 - Click to View